 Those who have a sexually-transmitted disease, such as syphilis or gonorrhea, are deferred for one (1) year after completion of treatment.
-Persons with chlamydia are eligible if they are no longer under a doctor’s care.
+Persons who have had chlamydia are eligible if they have completed treatment and are no longer under a doctor’s care.

 If you have had a Smallpox vaccination, you may not donate for 56 days following the vaccination date.
 In addition, those who have been exposed to someone who has had the vaccination must also wait 56 days.

-If you have received a tattoo at a Pennsylvania medical facility or at a tattoo facility in the state of New Jersey, you are eligible to donate blood.
+If your tattoo was applied at a medical facility (eg Cosmetic Surgeon), tattoo was medically removed and have no open wounds, or the tattoo was applied at an established tattoo facility in the state of New Jersey, you are eligible to donate blood.